blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 |        1 | Miner's Helm      |      100 |
 +----------+-------------------+----------+
 ```
+If a legendary weapon is here, it is on the wall behind Cornaith.
+She will
+regail the party with the story of the weapon, but instruct them that it is not
+for sale.
+If the party explains they need it, she will demand a primary source
+reference from the library about such a prophecy.

 #### Admission office
 If a member of the party who posesses magic writes a letter of introduction,